EvoNerd/Xtreme_heat/README.md

 # Xtreme_heat

-# 1. Project title & abstract
+# 1. Project title

-## Title:

 Longer heat pulses disrupt bacterial communities by decoupling resistance from recovery.

-## Abstract:

-Abstract coming soon.

 # 2. Project description

 This GitHub repository was created to facilitate the reproducibility of the scientific article listed above.
-As this article may currently be under double annonymous peer review, we have not yet included the pre-print link here.
+This branch (anon) was created as a double anonymous peer review (DAPR) compliant open repository so any identifiers have been removed.
+If you're not interested in the DAPR version, please head over to the main branch.

-The complete protocols, data, and analysis for the manuscript can be found here.
-The raw flow cytometry data for each of the 5 heat pulse durations can be found at these anonymous review links: https://figshare.com/s/d81c927071951ba776e7, https://figshare.com/s/4fbdd4550e7a16752044, https://figshare.com/s/183d7cb990b1e2ab76a8, https://figshare.com/s/cb37922b5ebabc628642, and https://figshare.com/s/fd044109578f5c582c81
+The complete protocols, data, and analysis for the manuscript can be found in this repository.
+The only data that is *not* found here are the flow cytometry data and FCS Express analysis because those files are too big.
+Those can be found at the following FigShare anonymous review links: https://figshare.com/s/d81c927071951ba776e7, https://figshare.com/s/4fbdd4550e7a16752044, https://figshare.com/s/183d7cb990b1e2ab76a8, https://figshare.com/s/cb37922b5ebabc628642, and https://figshare.com/s/fd044109578f5c582c81

 # 3. File structure